The Big History Behind January 6th, Part 1: Anti-Communism, Domestic Surveillance, and the Russian Alliance

 The Church Committee, created in early 1975 and overseen by Sen. Frank Church of Idaho, was perhaps the most influential of these investigations.
 It led to sweeping reforms in the form of executive orders and other legislation that curtailed the power of the CIA, and further clarified rules about what information could be collected about Americans.

 At the time, Maj.
 Gen. John K. “Jack” Singlaub was U.S. chief of staff in South Korea, overseeing American troops stationed there.
 Singlaub saw his mission in South Korea as key to the containment and rollback of communism in the region.
-Singlaub, along with Chiang Kai-Shek of Taiwan and several other anti-communist leaders, had founded the World Anti-Communist League in 1954.
+Singlaub, along with Chiang Kai-Shek of Taiwan and several other anti-communist leaders, had founded the group that would become the World Anti-Communist League in 1954.
 Singlaub was a committed anti-communist and believed strongly that continued presence of troops in Asia was a required element of any deterrence strategy.

 In early 1977, fulfilling a campaign promise he had made as early as 1975, President Carter announced that he would seek to withdraw troops from the Korean Peninsula.
 In response, Singlaub told The Washington Post that Carter’s plan was a mistake that would lead to war.
 Carter promptly fired Singlaub for undermining his authority.
 It was the first time a general had been fired by a president since MacArthur was recalled from Korea by Truman.
 Singlaub cultivated this injustice as a badge of honor.